Dubai's fresh water was ideal for Ship's Boilers.

 Construction of a new Diwan and Tourist facilities replaced the cargo facilities.

-Built on land reclaimed from Dubai Creek in early 1960s, these wharves handled millions of tons of cargoes brought to Dubai by Ocean Liners too big to enter Dubai Creek.
+Built on land reclaimed from Dubai Creek in early 1960s, these wharves handled millions of tons of cargoes brought to Dubai by Ocean Liners.

 Their tugs and barges became a familiar sight on Dubai Creek.